daniel-e/mnist_octave/README.md

 * `d.testX` is a (10000,784) matrix which contains the pixel data for testing
 * `d.testY` is a (1,10000) matrix which contains the labels for the test set

-You can display a single example as follows:
+You could now display a single example.
+For example, to display the third example of the training set type the following:

 ```matlab
 X = d.trainX;